mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

         Spacing="21">
 ```

 This name does two things.
-Firstly, it indicates how it will display in the running app.
-Secondly, it indicates the intended purpose of the control.
+First, it indicates how the control will be displayed in the running app, and second, it indicates its intended purpose.
 What do you think should go inside such an element?
 Would you question if something other than a `Button` was put inside it?
 I hope so.
 Adding something other than a `Button` may be appropriate but is probably unexpected and is likely to indicate the control is being used in a way beyond the author's original intention.